 In April 2015, the FASB published ASU 2015-03 Topics 835-30: Presentation of Debt Issuance Costs.
 The standard provides guidance about simplifying the presentation of debt issuance costs.
 Under this ASU, an entity presents such costs in the balance sheet as a direct deduction from the related debt liability rather than as an asset.
 Amortization of the costs is reported as interest expense.
 Effective for fiscal years and interim periods within those fiscal years, beginning after December 15, 2015.
-The adoption of ASU 2015-03 had no impact on our consolidated financial statements as our current debt issuance costs are not eligible to report as a direct deduction from the corresponding debt.
+The adoption of ASU 2015-03 had no impact on our consolidated financial statements as our current debt issuance costs relate to a revolving credit facility.

 In April 2015, the FASB published ASU 2015-04: Retirement Benefits (Topic 715).
 The amendments intend to reduce complexity by providing a practical expedient that permits the entity to measure defined benefit plan assets and obligations using the month-end that is closest to the entity's fiscal year-end and apply that practical expedient consistently from year to year.
 The amendments in this Update are effective for public business entities for financial statements issued for fiscal years beginning after December 15, 2015, and interim periods within those fiscal years.
-Earlier application is permitted.
 The adoption of ASU 2015-04 had no impact on our consolidated financial statements.